 Bags of Fiberglass that comes as a loose fill can be blown into attics, walls, and floor cavities.

 When installed correctly, fiberglass can create a barrier that slows the passage of moisture and reduces the likelihood that fibrous particles will enter the home.
-It is important that the backing always faces the warm side of the structure where the insulation is being installed, according to InterNachi.
+Unfortunately, we often see fiberglass insulation not installed correctly in many homes.
+For example, it is important that the backing always faces the warm side of the structure where the insulation is being installed, according to InterNachi.

 How Does Fiberglass Insulation Affect Energy Cost?

 Traditional forms of insulation, like fiberglass, are resistant to heat that is transferred through conduction.

 Traditional doesn’t always mean more efficient.
 Fiberglass and other traditional insulation materials tend to poorly protect against air flow, contributing to discomfort in the home, as well as energy loss.

 Getting Started with a Free Estimate